PollRobots/qrts/README.md

 - **isDark** Indicates whether a specific module is dark.
 - **isPatternModule** Indicates whether a specific module is one of the corner blocks used by readers to locate and orient the QR Code

+# Demo

+You can see the code in action at https://pollrobots.com/qrts.html

 # Credits

 This library is a fork of the [qr.js](https://npmjs.org/package/qr.js) package which appears to have been orphaned.
 See [LICENSE-qrjs](./LICENSE-qrjs) for the license from that project.